xpert-uv/warbler/README.md

 # warbler
 This is twiter clone.
-Features like posting, following, likeing post has been included.
+Features like posting, following, liking post has been included.
 Even though it is Fullstack Application, it is backend heavy.

 #######################################################################

 Tech Stack:

-Frontend: HTML/CSS
+Frontend: HTML,CSS,BootStrap, JQuery

 Backend: Python-Flask farmework (WTForms, Bcrypt, Jinja, SQlAlchemy)